-In France, Germany, Japan and the Netherlands, health care expenditures grow while revenue remains at the same level or even shrinks, and medical progress, ageing and other factors are widening this gap over time.
-The pay-as-you-go approach is reaching limits, either with rising employer and employee contribution rates in the "Bismarck systems" or with higher taxes in the "Beveridge systems."
-Neither of these systems is able to regulate itself quasi-automatically.
-Political interventions are needed with increasing frequency, and patchwork repair is evident everywhere.
-Major reforms are either too difficult or politically unmanageable in the highly sensitive and complex area of health care.
-This situation explains why in Europe and Japan, the public is calling for more substantial and longer lasting reforms.
+In all four countries health care expenditures grow while revenues remain at the same level or even shrink in many cases.
+Due to medical progress, aging and many other factors, the gap is widening over time.
+The pay-as-you-go approach is encountering limits, either with rising employer and employee contribution rates, as is the case in the so-called Bismarck-Systems, or with higher taxes in the so-called Beveridge-systems.
+Neither of the two systems is able to regulate themselves quasi automatically.
+The number of political interventions increases, and patchwork repair is the reality everywhere.
+Major reforms are either too difficult in an increasingly overcomplex area or are politically unmanageable in a highly sensitive area such as health care.
+This describes in brief why the public is calling for more substantial and longer-lasting reforms in Europe and Japan.

-The solution to this situation is relatively easy.
-The nations facing financial gaps can:

-- Cut back expenditures through budgets, exclusion of benefits and services or both. - Increase revenue through higher contribution rates, a broader base for financing, higher co-payments and out-of-pocket-expenditures or some combination of these mechanisms. - Institute major structural reforms to close the financial gap.
-These reforms can be accomplished through the ability-to-pay-principle or the benefit or insurance principle.
+The overall answer to resolve this situation is relatively easy and consists of three approaches.
+Nations facing financial gaps may first cut back expenditures through budgets and/or exclusion of benefits and services.
+Secondly, they can increase revenue by either higher contribution rates, by using a broader base for financing and/or through higher co-payments and out-of-pocket-expenditures.
+Thirdly, major structural reforms could be the answer to close the financial gap.
+These reforms can be accomplished on the basis of the ability-to-pay-principle or with the help of the benefit or insurance principle.
+These theoretical approaches may be employed by all nations at any time.
+They offer not much more than a simple restructuring of the problem that virtually all nations face.
+But there are differences regarding the solutions used by each country to respond to this challenge, and they might be able to learn from each other if they are compared.

-All four nations examined in this report implement these theoretical approaches at one time or another, but there are differences in the way they do so.
-A comparison of their approaches might be beneficial to them as they face continuing challenges in closing the gap between health care expenditures and revenue.

-Impacts on health care systems
+2 Impacts on health care systems